 - Streamlined governance to access data and samples.

-- Enable new ways to share interrogating data by researchers and clinicians, with the goal of improving research strategies within IAVI, at its centers of excellence, and with research partners.
+- Enable new ways of accessing and sharing data by researchers and clinicians, with the goal of improving research strategies within IAVI, at its centers of excellence, and with research partners.

-- Facilitate mature and positive relationships with strategic partners to ensure maximum benefit to the vaccine research field.
+- Facilitate scientific collaborations with strategic partners to ensure maximum benefit to the vaccine research field.

 - Lead to improvements in vaccine research and the epidemiology of infectious diseases.

 The IAVI DataSpace is an ongoing effort to facilitate data-driven research.
-We currently offer access to HIV data and samples from IAVI Protocol C, and are working to expand to other studies and diseases.
+We currently offer access to unique early HIV infection data and samples from IAVI Protocol C, and are working to expand to other studies and diseases.